Naveen15-4/LatticeFlow/README.md

 ## Collaboration & Credits
 This framework is part of ongoing collaborative research into AI-driven mechanical design.
-Special thanks to [atomic-coder](https://github.com/atomic-coder) for the collaboration on the core MGN architecture.
+Special thanks to [atomic-coder](https://github.com/atomic-coder) for the collaboration on the core MGN architecture and RL Optimizer.

 ## Citation
 If you utilize this framework or code structure in your own research, please cite: